shabanshaik/shaikshabana.github.io/index.md

 ## About Me

+AI/ML Engineer with a strong foundation in data analytics and software engineering.
+Currently pursuing my Master's in Advanced Data Analytics at the University of North Texas.
+Previously worked as an Associate Engineer at L&T, where I developed expertise in building data-driven solutions.

-I'm an AI/ML Engineer passionate about building intelligent systems that solve real-world problems.
-My work spans deep learning, predictive modeling, and natural language processing, with a focus on creating practical solutions in healthcare, energy, and emerging AI technologies.
+I'm passionate about applying machine learning and deep learning to solve real-world problems in healthcare, energy, and emerging AI technologies.

 ---